Zoltus/OsrsHighscoresTool/README.md

 # OsrsHighscoresTool
-Tool to fetch data from osrs highscores.
+Tool to fetch data from osrs highscores!